ametricPURDUE/Chat-App/README.md

 ChatSubServer:
 make an interface
-Write all the code to interact with client and server
+Write all the code to interact with client and server - nolan

 ChatClient:
 - Search method/code
     - Doesn't need to be method but it will look nicer
 - Messaging method/code\n
-- View profile method\n
+- View profile method\n - nolan
-- above methods need to work with server as well
+- above methods need to work with server as well - nolan
 - search - Edward